Bill Brennan (boxer): Four important bouts with 1923 World Middleweight Champion Harry Greb, 1919

 One of his toughest and best known opponents, Brennan fought Harry Greb four times in 1919, losing three bouts by newspaper decisions, and one on points.

 The two first met on February 10, 1919, at the Arena in Syracuse, New York, with Greb winning in a ten-round newspaper decision.
 The Syracuse Herald gave Greb every one of the ten rounds.
 As was typical of Greb's style, he took the lead and attacked Brennan with a flurry of lefts and rights to both head and body in the first few rounds.
 Brennan fought solidly back for the first four rounds, but then tired and Greb took over.
 The first two rounds were slow, the next four were give and take, but the final four were dominated by Greb.
-On March 17, 1919, Greb won by newspaper decision again in a ten-round bout in Duquesne Gardens in Pittsburgh, Pennsylvania.
+On March 17, 1919, Greb won by newspaper decision again in a ten-round bout in Duquesne Garden in Pittsburgh, Pennsylvania.
 Greb took the bout with a "quickness, speed, and busy style" that were too much for Brennan, though Brennan fought back and did not resort to a defensive shell.
 Brennan landed his best punch in round ten, which only seemed to rile Greb, and make him more aggressive.
 On July 4, 1919, Greb met Brennan at Convention Hall in Tulsa, Oklahoma, and won the bout in a fifteen-round points decision.
 The Tulsa World wrote that Greb won seven rounds, Brennan winning only the fourth round, with seven rounds even.
 Once again, Greb won the final rounds as Brennan tired.

 On August 23, 1919, Greb defeated Brennan in a ten-round newspaper decision at Forbes Field in Pittsburgh.
 The Washington Post wrote that Greb outfought Brennan in every round, though the Pittsburgh Post gave Greb six rounds, Brennan two, and two were even.
 The fight was in the afternoon under a hot sun which seemed to slow Greb.
 Greb won the late rounds as Brennan tired.
 Greb was outweighed by twenty pounds, and gave away five inches in height.
 He was the better boxer, however, and became the American Light Heavyweight Champion in 1922.
 Brennan was bleeding from the nose in every round, and his left eye was cut in the tenth.

 On April 23, 1920, Brennan knocked out Walter "Farmer" Lodge, also known as "Soldier" Lodge in the third round at the Moose Club in Detroit, Michigan.
 Brennan was dropped for a count of four in the first round which excited the audience.
 Lodge was described as being 6' 4", one of Brennan's few opponents who would have had a reach advantage.
 In a subsequent round Lodge was down and out for "a full ten minutes".